Keeping up with the Colombians

 The soundtrack to our daytime stroll.

 SO.
 MUCH.
 FRUIT.
-Note my favorite — the mangostein
+Note my favorite for many years, on the left, the mangostein

-It’s called chirimoya and is sort of like a dragon fruit.
+This one is called chirimoya and it’s sort of like a dragon fruit.

 Rolling hills in Filandia.